 20+ years of experience producing and mixing audio.

-I started with guitar in High School, then quickly moved to playing with tape recorders and drum machines.
-After studying Music Production at Berklee College of Music, I spent much time at recording studios around Los Angeles while working at record labels like Universal and Ironworks Music.
-My experience is diverse, having recorded everything from voiceover and vocals, to drums and guitars, to on-set dialogue and field recordings for sound effects.
-Much of my mixing work can be heard on television in trailers and promos for Disney, Warner Bros, Freeform, ABC, Marvel, and more.
+Guitars, tape recorders, and drum machines are the toys I remember growing up with.
+Those toys would become passions that helped shape my career.
+After graduating from Berklee College of Music, I spent most of my time at recording studios, record labels, movie sets and music venues around Los Angeles.
+My experience is diverse, having recorded everything from vocals, drums, guitars, even on-set dialogue, foley, and field recordings for sound effects.
+Much of my mixing and mastering work can be heard on TV and online in trailers/promos for Disney, Warner Bros, Freeform, ABC, Marvel, and more.

 Trevor is a one-of-a-kind talent.
 As a mixer, his ear for detail and balance is impressive, but more impressive is his ability to sculpt raw tracks into fully-realized pieces of art.
 I've worked with Trevor as a session musician on numerous projects over the years, and each time he blew me away with the quality and clarity of his recordings.
 Relying on his years of experience as a guitar player and producer, he has somehow incorporated all of that musicality into his mixes, breathing life into each song.
 Trevor is also one of most kind humans I know... an invaluable quality in this industry!